sophiagavrila/credit-microservices/phase3/README.md

 #### *Follow the same steps for `loans` and `cards` services*

-- Add Spring Cloud Config verion to pom.xml
+- Add Spring Cloud Config version to pom.xml

 - Add DependecniesManagement to pom.xml